Transverse Force on Quarks in DIS: Discussion

 Lattice calculations of the twist-3 matrix element yield \cite{latticed2} \be d_2^{(u)} = 0.020 \pm 0.024 \quad \quad \quad \quad d_2^{(d)} = -0.011 \pm 0.010 \ee renormalized at a scale of $Q^2=5$ GeV$^2$ for the smallest lattice spacing in Ref. \cite{latticed2}.
 Note that we have multiplied the numerical results from \cite{latticed2} by a factor of $2$ to account for the different convention for $d_2$ being used.

-Here the identity $M^2\approx 5$GeV/fm is useful to better visualize the magnitude of the force. \be F_{(u)} = -25 \pm 30 {\rm MeV/fm}\quad \quad \quad \quad F_{(d)} = 14 \pm 13 {\rm MeV/fm}. \ee In the chromodynamic lensing picture, one would have expected that $F_{(u)}$ and $F_{(d)}$ are of about the same magnitude and with opposite sign.
+Here the identity $M^2\approx 5$GeV/fm is useful to better visualize the magnitude of the force. \be F_{(u)} = -100 \pm 120 {\rm MeV/fm}\quad \quad \quad \quad F_{(d)} = 56 \pm 52 {\rm MeV/fm}. \ee This result is consistent with the chromodynamic lensing picture \cite{lensing}, which suggests that $F_{(u)}$ and $F_{(d)}$ are of about the same order of magnitude and with opposite sign.
 The same holds in the large $N_C$ limit.
 A vanishing Sivers effect for an isoscalar target would be more consistent with equal and opposite average forces.
-However, since the error bars for $d_2$ include only statistical errors, the lattice result may not be inconsistent with $d_2^{(d)} \sim - d_2^{(u)}$.
+However, since the error bars for $d_2$ include only statistical errors, the lattice result may not even be inconsistent with $d_2^{(d)} \sim - d_2^{(u)}$.
+Up to date lattice calculations for $d_2$ are long overdue.

 The average transverse momentum from the Sivers effect is obtained by integrating the transverse force to infinity (along a light-like trajectory) $\langle k^y\rangle = \int_0^\infty dt F^y(t)$ (\ref{eq:QS2}).
 This motivates us to define an `effective range' \be R_{eff} \equiv \frac{\langle k^y\rangle}{F^y(0)}. \ee Note that $R_{eff}$ depends on how rapidly the correlations fall off along a light-like direction and it may thus be larger than the (spacelike) radius of a hadron.
-Of cource, unless the functional form of the integrand is known, $R_{eff}$ cannot really tell us about the range of the FSI, but if the integrand does not oscillate
+Although strictly speaking, unless the functional form of the integrand is known, $R_{eff}$ cannot really tell us about the range of the FSI.
+However if the integrand does not oscillate, $R_{eff}$ may still provide a rough estimate about the actual range of the FSI.

-Fits of the Sivers function to SIDIS data yield \cite{Mauro} one finds about $|\langle k^y\rangle|\sim 100$ MeV \cite{Mauro}.
-Together with the (average) value for $|d_2|$ from the littice this translates into an effective range $R_{eff}$ of several fm.
+From fits of the Sivers function to SIDIS data \cite{Mauro} one finds approximately $|\langle k^y\rangle|\sim 100$ MeV \cite{Mauro}.
+Together with the (average) value for $|d_2|$ from the lattice this translates into an effective range $R_{eff}$ of more than one fm.
 It would be interesting to compare $R_{eff}$ for different quark flavors and as a function of $Q^2$, but this requires more precise values for $d_2$ as well as the Sivers function.

 Note that a complementary approach to the effective range was chosen in Ref. \cite{Stein}, where the twist-3 matrix element appearing in Eq. (\ref{eq:QS3}) was, due to the lack of lattice QCD results, estimated using QCD sum rule techniques.
 Moreover, the `range' was taken as a model {\em input} parameter to estimate the magnitude of the Sivers function.